 All financial aid recipients are reviewed for satisfactory academic progress at the end of each semester.
-The following criteria are used for determination of satisfactory progress: (1) A, B, C, D, and CR are acceptable indicators of satisfactory academic progress; (2) F, I, W, U, NC, SP, RD, AU are not acceptable.
+The following criteria are used for determination of satisfactory progress: (1) A, B, C, D, and CR are acceptable indicators of satisfactory academic progress; (2) F, I, W, U, NC, SP, RD, AU or units through Open University (Extension) are not acceptable and continued receipt of financial aid is in jeopardy.